shenanigans/node-doczar/README.md

 You can easily crosslink to any other defined Component using the normal markdown link syntax.
 If you start a crosslink path with a delimiter, the target will be rooted to the current module scope.

-Furthermore, every defined Component is also a valid type, and the same rule applies to starting a type path with a delimiter.
+Furthermore, every defined Component is also a valid type, and the same rule applies when starting a type path with a delimiter.
 ```c
 /**     @module MyModule